Definition

 Environmental Factors

-Gluten Peptides:
+Gluten Peptides

 - The primary environmental trigger is dietary gluten peptides found in wheat, rye, and barley.